hdboye/hdboye/README.md

 ### hi
-so i do shit, this is the shit i do
+sometimes i program. on occasion.
-- bit of nodejs and python
+- i do js
-- funny haxe (mostly flixel) stuff
+- i know haxe
-- funky friday night game
+- i also do c# for the lulz and app make stuff
 ### socials
 twitter: morehdboye <br/>
 thats it lol <br/>